“When did you start parkour?”

 Our society has never been more sedentary and out of shape.
-In fact, more than two-thirds of Americans are either obese or overweight.
+More than two-thirds of Americans are obese or overweight.
 Why has our health suffered so greatly?
-One reason is the lack of movement or physical play in our daily lives.
+One reason is a lack of movement and/or physical play in our daily lives.
 I’m not here to convince you that everyone should do parkour, but I am here to challenge how you view exercise.

 Parkour at its root is about self-improvement, through movement.
-It doesn’t matter if you are learning how to squat or how to double backflip.
-All that matters is that you explore your own potential and advance yourself.
-Even if you have no desire to become the next parkour all-star, my challenge to you is to move more often.
+It doesn’t matter if you’re learning to squat or double backflip.
+What matters most is that you safely explore your limits or even advance yourself.
+Even if you have little desire to become a world-class parkour athlete/artist, my simple challenge to you is this: just move more often.

 #1 Full squat

 The full squat is one of the most important positions for any person to master.
 This position is essential for developing optimal posture and mobility in the ankles, hips, and back.
 The better you are at this position, the less injuries you will experience.
 Try accumulating 1 minute of time in a full squat today, 2 minutes tomorrow, and so on until you accumulate 30 minutes of time in a full squat on the 30 day.

 - Easier: 1) full squat (hip-width stance, heels-elevated) 1) full squat (hip-width stance, heels-elevated)

 - Harder: 1) full squat (hip-width stance, arms overhead) 2) full squat (feet/knees together) 3) rail balance (forward, low)